DanielToby/InterfaceCutRoom/README.md

 Download XAMPP for MacOS or Windows https://www.apachefriends.org/index.html

+Select 'Start' under the 'General' tab.
+Start all services under the 'Services' tab.
+IMPORTANT: Mount the volume under the Volumes tab.
+On mac, htdocs is within this folder.

 Place this project folder in 'htdocs'.
 This location changes across different platforms.
 This can be your repository location.